Lamtammy1515/learn-co-sandbox/food-review/README.md

 Clone this repository
 #### In your terminal, run 'bundle install' to install all required gems.
-#### In your terminal, type 'rake db:seed' to fill up the database with 3 user accounts and 3 restaurants with 6 items on each.

 ## How to run the program